pkaushik23/WaterFront/README.notes.md

 - preserved startup template of app.component as app.component.backup.html
 - In angualar.json, in scripts section of options, added dummy dependency of jquery to check the external lib bundle.
 - Added a dummy *library project*, called DummsLib to the project
+- Added Material design library to the project.